-- Diagnostic: - Textbook Teacher Resources Unit Diagnostic Tests - o Vocabulary Warm Up Activities (textbook Teaching Resources) - o Practice Keystone and SAT tests/sections - o Grade 10 Diagnostic SAT Assessments (English Department public folder) - Vocabulary Enrichment and Assessment from ancillary textbook materials, reading selections, and teacher-prepared common guizzes - Formative: - o Constructed Writing Prompts Analytical, Informative, Persuasive - o Analyze the concept of honor in the Homeric world as presented in The Iliad. - Explicate the role that heroes and legends play in The Alchemist. - o Analyze the use of archetypal settings and characters in The Alchemist. - o Interpret the parables in The Alchemist and analyze how the use of parables develops the theme of the novel. - Analyze the elements in the search for knowledge as presented in Oedipus the King, and how that search influences the theme of the whole work. - Explicate and analyze the idea that humans fall because of their actions as presented in Greek tragedy, including a consideration that Oedipus's fate was in part caused by his actions and in part caused by the will of the gods.

-- Vocabulary Enrichment and Assessment Vocabulary will be assessed through ancillary textbook materials, reading selections, and teacher-prepared common quizzes.
-Teachers will determine the number of these common assessments per marking period, the content and skills to be assessed, and the weight of these assessments as a team. - o Grade 10 SAT Assessments (English Department public folder) - Practice Keystone Activities and Assessments - o Benchmarks will be administered as per district and department plan.
+- Diagnostic: - Textbook Teacher Resources Unit Diagnostic Tests - Vocabulary Warm Up Activities (textbook Teaching Resources) - Practice Keystone and SAT tests/sections - o Grade 10 Diagnostic SAT Assessments (English Department public folder) - Benchmark #2 - Formative: - Constructed Writing Prompts Analytical, Informative, A common rubric will be used to provide expectations for and to assess the constructed response(s). - Analyze the concept of honor in the Homeric world as presented in The Iliad. - Explicate the role that heroes and legends play in The Alchemist. - Analyze the use of archetypal settings and characters in The Alchemist. - Interpret the parables in The Alchemist and analyze how the use of parables develops the theme of the novel. - Analyze the elements in the search for knowledge as presented in Oedipus the King, and how that search influences the theme of the whole work. - Explicate and analyze the idea that humans fall because of their actions as presented in Greek tragedy, including a consideration that Oedipus's fate was in part caused by his actions and in part caused by the will of the gods. - Common Vocabulary Enrichment and Assessment Vocabulary will be assessed through ancillary textbook materials, reading selections, and teacher-prepared common quizzes.
+Teachers will determine the number of these common assessments per marking period, the content and skills to be assessed, and the weight of these assessments as a team.

-- Common Reading Assessment / Selection Tests & Quizzes (content and skills-based) Teachers will determine the content and skills to be assessed, the number of these assessments per marking period, and the weight of these assessments as a team. - Unit Common Assessments (objective and skills-based) derived from World Masterpieces, Teaching Resources.
-Teachers will determine the content and skills to be assessed, the number of these assessments per marking period, and the weight of these assessments as a team. - o Reading Assessment The Alchemist Test will be sourced from Prestwick House Teacher resources on The Alchemist.
+- Summative: - Reading Assessment / Selection Tests & Quizzes (content and skills-based) Teachers will determine the content and skills to be assessed, the number of these assessments per marking period, and the weight of these assessments as a team. - Unit Common Assessments (objective and skills-based) derived from World Masterpieces, Teaching Resources.
+Teachers will determine the content and skills to be assessed, the number of these assessments per marking period, and the weight of these assessments as a team. - Reading Assessment The Alchemist Test will be sourced from Prestwick House teacher resources for The Alchemist.